RutronikSystemSolutions/RDK4_SBC_WAKEUP/README.md

 ### Debugging

-If you successfully have imported the example, the debug configurations are already prepared to use with a the KitProg3, MiniProg4, or J-link.
+If you successfully have imported the example, the debug configurations are already prepared to use with the KitProg3 or MiniProg4.
 Open the ModusToolbox™ perspective and find the Quick Panel.
 Click on the desired debug launch configuration and wait for the programming to complete and the debugging process to start.

 <img src="images/debug_start.png" style="zoom:100%;" />